aspects19/geminate/README.md

 **Geminate** is a lightweight Rust based CLI tool to interact with **Google Gemini** in your terminal.

 ## Features
-This project has the following featues.
+This project has the following features.

 - [x] Back and forth communication with Gemini API.
 - [x] Fast and efficient as it is written in Rust.